martinpaljak/GlobalPlatformPro/README.md

 <sup>*</sup> <sub>With the difference that OpenKMS thrives for a secure, easily usable and pleasantly readable codebase.
 And yes, you have probably already sold your soul to the devil...</sub>

 #### Legal disclaimer
  The casual: trademarks to their owners, copyrights to authors, patents to hell.
-Please send all legal letters to ~~/dev/null~~ PGP key 0x307E3452.
+You can send all legal letters to ~~/dev/null~~ PGP key 0x307E3452.

 ----
 OpenKMS - open source key management - [openkms.org](http://openkms.org)